markjlyon/spaceopera/GLOSSARY.md

 Antimatter storage tanks can be transported using a transporter.

+## antiprotons
+Antiprotons are negatively charged protons used as fuel for slipstream and quantum slipstream engines, and can be used as crude explosives equivalent to nuclear weapons of similar mass.

+They are not as volatile as antimatter or protomatter but they only convert 86.67% of their mass into energy, with a resulting 14.37% of their mass being converted into pions.
+Any remaining mass is lost to light and heat.

+## antiproton storage cells

+## antiproton breeder reactor
+Antiproton breeder reactors convert photons and pions into antiprotons and stores them in antiproton storage cells.

 ## auxiliary power reactors
-Auxillary power reactors (APR) is an antimatter reactor designed to supply continuos power for systems whose power requirements rarely change, such as buildings, bases, and life support systems.
+Auxillary power reactors (APR) is an antimatter reactor designed to supply continuous power for systems whose power requirements rarely change, such as buildings, bases, and life support systems.

 APRs on bases and farships are a secondary power source designed to power redundant, lowered powered systems such as life support, gravity plating, and onboard communications.